isomerpages/moe-sshideasfestival/_events/Week 5 (15 – 21 April)/AI x Workers ＋ Making Sense of the Future.md

 <p><strong>AI x Workers: 10 Designs to Craft an Inclusive Future of Work.</strong>
 <br><strong>Mr Poon King Wang &amp; Dr Thijs Willems</strong>
 <br>If skills are the answer to Al's impact on jobs, why do so many questions
 persist about workers' future?
-New strategies that extend beyond automation, augmentation, and even co-piloting are essential.
 <br>
-<br>Through 10 designs, we show why and how we can craft meaningful careers,
+<br>New strategies that extend beyond automation, augmentation, and even co-piloting
-transitions, collaborations, options, and trust in each other and AI.</p>
+are essential.
+We show why and how, through 10 designs, we can craft meaningful careers, transitions, collaborations, options, and trust in each other and AI.</p>
 <p><strong>An Eye to the Future or Back to the Future? </strong>
 <br><strong>Dr Harvey Neo, Dr Samuel Chng &amp; Dr Sarah Chan</strong>
 <br>How far ahead do we think about the future?
 While some people profess